 Make an appointment with your veterinarian.
 They will assess possible allergy causes, including food, environment, or flea/tick.

-Treatment frequently begins with an 8-12 week trial diet to test for food allergies.
+Treatment often begins with an 8-12 week trial diet to test for food allergies.

 Like dogs, cats rely on a meat-based diet to get the specific amino and fatty acids needed for complete nutrition.
 They require vitamin A, taurine, arachidonic acid, and protein.
-Taurine, specifically, can decrease risk of heart disease, vision impairments, and dental concerns.
+Taurine can decrease the risk of heart disease, vision impairments, and dental concerns.
 While dry food can benefit cats’ dental health, an exclusive diet of kibble can cause many cats to become overweight or obese due to the high amount of carbohydrates in dry food.
-To learn more about maintaining a cat’s healthy weight and what to provide at different life stages, visit the SF SPCA Resource Library.

-- Apple (peeled, seeded, cored) – fiber, vitamin C
+- Apple (peeled, seeded, and cored): Good source of fiber and vitamin C

-- Peas – fiber, vitamins A and C
+- Peas: Good source of fiber and also vitamins A and C

 - Alcohol

-- Bulb vegetables like onions, garlic, leeks, chives, shallots
+- Bulb vegetables like onions, garlic, leeks, chives, and shallots

 - Caffeine, including tea